Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 Insert any of these patterns from the block inserter to quickly compose rich layouts.

 ## Table of Contents
-Each post automatically displays a table of contents based on its headings.
+Each article automatically displays a table of contents based on its headings.
 This helps readers navigate long articles more easily.